 If you battle hip pain, you know it can limit your ability to exercise or play sports as well as you want.
 There are many causes of hip pain.
-Some of these injuries result from a traumatic event.
+Sometimes a hip injury results from a traumatic event.
 Others develop over weeks and months with continued activity.

 Hip injury #1 – Femoroacetabular impingement (FAI)

 This is a more common cause of hip pain that we probably realized years ago.
 You might notice pain that you feel deep in the groin.
 Prominent areas of bone on the femoral neck below the head (ball of the ball-and-socket joint) or on the acetabulum (socket) catch with motion and cause pain.
 Physical therapy and activity modification can occasionally provide pain relief.
 If your symptoms persist, arthroscopic surgery of the hip to remove the excess bone can relieve pain and improve hip motion.

 The labrum is a cartilage bumper within the acetabulum of the hip joint.
 You might experience pain, catching, or clicking in the groin with activities.
 Hip labral tears are often seen on MRIs performed in patients with no pain.
 Therefore, orthopaedic surgeons must correlate the MRI findings with your symptoms and physical examination to decide the cause of your pain and plan treatment.
 Often surgeons can arthroscopically trim or repair the labrum if your symptoms persist.

 This is a term for pain in the lower abdominal or groin area of athletes.
 It replaced the older term “sports hernia.”
 The injury affects the lower abdominal wall or adductor tendons.
 Hockey, soccer, and football players seem to develop athletic pubalgia more than other athletes.
 Nonoperative treatments, such as rest and physical therapy, are usually the first treatments tried.
 Occasionally athletes and active people need surgery.